Table of Contents

 3) Anaphase 1:

-The two chromosomes of bilavent separates and moves to the opposite sides of the cell.
+The two chromosomes of bivalent separate and move to the opposite sides of the cell.
 Non-sister chromatids stay connected whereas homologous chromosomes are separated.

 4) Telophase 1:

-In this meiosis phase, the chromosomes decondense, later the chromosomes are completely separated and the nuclear envelope forms.
+In this meiosis phase, the decondensation of chromosomes occurs., later the chromosomes are completely separated and the nuclear envelope forms.
 Cytokinesis is the process where the plasma membrane is divided into two daughter cells.

 Explore More: Meiosis I: Reductional Cell Division